sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/backward/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

+- A shot where the camera is moving backward within the scene.

 - A shot where the camera moves backward, rather than zooming out.

 - A video where the camera travels backward, creating noticeable parallax.